 Weather in Italy, June

-As we mentioned, the temperatures of May were warm enough in recent years that it often feels as if summer is well underway by June.
+As we mentioned, the were warm enough in recent years that it often feels as if summer is well underway by June.
 These average June temperatures are the most recent, but it has gotten hotter over the past decade.
 You should also follow my advice about checking the latest forecasts before you leave your home.

 It’s hot in many parts of Italy, and it can get humid.
 Even if you don’t have a problem with heat, it is a smart idea to ensure your hotel has AC.
 Also, you should always carry a water bottle for sightseeing.
 A cool drink can reduce the heat effects.